GoogleCloudPlatform/cloud-ops-sandbox/terraform/monitoring/README.md

 Please note that in order to provision these monitoring examples a [Monitoring Workspace] must be associated with your project.

-Note: the monitoring examples created in this directory are an opinionated example.
-It demonstrates best-practice methods
+> **Note:** the monitoring examples created in this directory are an opinionated example.
+It demonstrates best-practice methods for configuring monitoring for the demo application.

 [Terraform]: https://www.terraform.io/
 [Monitoring Workspace]: https://cloud.google.com/monitoring/workspaces/create